The Best Type of Car Insurance to Get if You Don't Drive Often

 No long forms · No spam · No fees

-For people who don’t drive often, it can feel like car insurance is a waste of money; someone who rarely drives shouldn’t have to pay as much per month as someone who commutes daily.
-But just as health and home insurance can be tailored to individual needs, car insurance can also be arranged to reflect the specific vehicle, driving history, and driving style of each person.
+For people who don’t drive often, it can feel like car insurance is a waste of money.
+After all, someone who rarely drives shouldn’t have to pay as much per month as someone who commutes daily.

 Calculate how often and how far you regularly drive

-For a lot of insurance companies, the range for infrequent driving can span from 12 to 40 miles per day, so it’s a good idea to measure where you are.
+For a lot of insurance companies, the range for infrequent driving can span from 12 to 40 miles per day, so it’s a good idea to measure where you are so you can negotiate with carriers.

 Ask about discounts for driving fewer miles